Cognoscan/condense_db/spec.md

 3. The Identity used in signing, except for the "type byte".
 4. The digital signature.
 Format is determined by the Identity type.

+Note: the signature signs only the first element of the array - this does not include the MessagePack encoding byte

 ### Lockbox ###

 A lockbox stores encrypted information.
 It can store one of 3 things: A private